copyrite/LwotcMinimalText/XComGame.md

 * {% COOLDOWN %}

 ## Intimidate
-When targeted by an attack, the enemy has a chance to panic.
+After an enemy targets you with an attack, it has a chance to panic.
-* Intimidate can be triggered by melee and area of effect attacks.
+* Reaction attacks are not targeted.
-* Intimidate will not trigger when targeted by Overwatch fire.
+* What's the panic chance?
-* Intimidate's chance to panic the attacker increases with higher tier SPARK armors.
+* Chance to panic improves with armor tier.

 ## Invert
 Switch locations with a unit.
 Costs 1 Focus.